johanmazoyer/Asterix/docs/create_my_testbed.rst

     Determination of simulation wavelengths ``OpticalSystem.wav_vec``

-If ``mandatory_wls`` is notan empty list, for each mandatory wavelength, we find the closest wavelength in the list and replace it by a mandatory wavelength.
+If ``mandatory_wls`` is not an empty list, for each mandatory wavelength, we find the closest wavelength in the list and replace it by a mandatory wavelength.

 If  ``Delta_wav`` > 0 and ``nb_wav`` > 1, Asterix is automatically in polychromatic wavelength and the following code